-24.7.1 In considering whether or not to grant consent and/or impose conditions on a resource consent, regard shall be had to the assessment matters set out at 24.7.3 to 24.7.13.

-24.7.2 All proposals for restricted discretionary activities will also be assessed as to whether they are consistent with the relevant objectives and policies for the Zone or Precinct as well as those in Chapters 3-Strategic Direction; Chapter 4 - Urban Development, Chapter 6 - Landscapes and Chapter 28 - Natural Hazards.
+- 24.7.1 In considering whether or not to grant consent or impose conditions on a resource consent in the Wakatipu Basin Rural Amenity Zone and Wakatipu Basin Lifestyle Precinct, regard shall be had to the assessment matters set out at 24.7.3 to 24.7.13. - 24.7.2 All proposals for restricted discretionary activities in the Tuckers Beach Residential Precinct will be assessed against the matters listed under each standard. - 24.7.224.7.3 All proposals for restricted discretionary activities will also be assessed as to whether they are consistent with the relevant objectives and policies for the Zone or Precinct as well as those in Chapters 3-Strategic Direction; Chapter 4- Urban Development, Chapter 6-Landscapes and Chapter 28- Natural Hazards.